 One of the main advantages of membership in the Guild is the opportunity to attend monthly workshops.
 These full day workshops are held on the fourth Wednesday of each month from September through April.
 Originally workshops consisted of members sharing ideas and skills with each other.
 However, as the membership grew the workshops became more organized and the Guild will now often include local talented teachers as well as instructors from outside of the Guild.
-Some of these teachers have included: Dianne Stevenson CQA teacher of the year, Enid Baker, Marianne Parsons, Laurie Turik, Val Wojtula and Lilly Thorne, just to mention a few.
+Some of these teachers have included: Dianne Stevenson CQA teacher of the year, Marianne Parsons, Laurie Turik, Val Wojtula and Lilly Thorne, just to mention a few.

 In any one year the classes are organized so that they will meet the needs of the wide range of abilities from beginner to intermediate to advanced quilters.
 Some of the classes in the past have included.